 Before boys with a specific learning difficulty take the entrance examination, we ask that parents submit the educational psychologist’s report and we follow the recommendations made in the report.
 Any necessary adjustments for a candidate sitting the entrance examination are made according to the Joint Council for Qualifications guidelines (JCQ).

-Once at the school, boys in Year 7 and Year 8 (Lower Fourth and Upper Fourth) attend Curriculum Support lessons instead of going to Latin; an additional charge is made for these lessons – details of current costs are available from the school.
-If the support continues into Year 9 (Lower Fifth) this is usually instead of one of the Lower Fifth options.
+Once at the school, boys in Year 7 and Year 8 attend Curriculum Support lessons instead of going to Latin.
+If the support continues into Year 9 this is usually instead of one of the subject options.
 Occasionally, boys have CS lessons instead of studying a modern foreign language at GCSE (Year 10 and Year 11).

 There is a Curriculum Support record that is circulated to all staff.
 The record includes the names of all boys known to have a specific learning difficulty, and includes brief notes on each one.
 If a boy has a Provision Map, a copy is made available to staff via the school’s intranet.